mongodb/snooty/README.md

 #### `.env.development`

 Snooty's `develop` stage uses the `development` environment.
+These variables let Snooty know where to look for your AST zip files, within DOP team's database.
 Your `.env.development` file should be as follows:

 ```
 GATSBY_SITE=<SITE>